VsIG-official/ConsoleGameCSharp/README.md

 ### Description

 > Hi, My dear Friend!
 In this repo You'll see console tetris game!
-Why tetris?
+> Why tetris?
 Well, I decided to make a tetris because I love tetris!
-In this project I use C# and Visual Studio.
+> In this project I use C# and Visual Studio.
 Hope You will enjoy!

 ## Badges

-I use codacy to check My code quality:
+I use codacy to check My code quality, but also ignore some issues like "Use spaces instead of tabs".
+Also sometimes "Console.WriteLine()" is an issue for a Codacy so I ignore it too and etc:
 [![Code Quality](http://img.shields.io/travis/badges/badgerbadgerbadger.svg?style=flat-square)](https://travis-ci.org/badges/badgerbadgerbadger)
 [![Language](https://img.shields.io/badge/Language-C%23-blueviolet)]
 [![Theme](https://img.shields.io/badge/Game-Tetris-red](https://en.wikipedia.org/wiki/Tetris)